muslumkucuk/MPLS-Structre/README.md

 # MPLS-Structre
 MPLS Topology Simulation on Cisco Packet Tracer

-The file can be opened and examined with Cisco Packet Tracer
+Download the "MPLSSirket.pkt" and open it with Cisco Packet Tracer to examine.

-Tip: "do show run" command can be used to see the configuration of devices.
+Tip: "do show run" command can be used to see the configuration of a device.

-* Execute this commands in this order
+* Execute this commands
-- enable
+  1) enable
-- config terminal
+  2) config terminal
-- do show run
+  3) do show run
+Clicking enter button to forward step by step.